oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 #### Adding host devices

 Host devices can be listed in New VM dialog as another tab on the left side (called probably host devices?).
-Clicking on this tab would bring table similar to one in hosts tab.
+Clicking on this tab would bring table similar to one in hosts tab but showing only unassigned devices.
 User can select multiple devices (left to UI/UX - im not sure of the best way to accomplish this - maybe moving them like NICs from host to VM similar to "Setup Host Networks"?).

 There are 2 kinds of additional information that can be helpful for UI: parent attribute of fetched devices allows for construction of a device tree.
 Another information is iommu_group mentioned in VDSM side: engine should implicitly auto-move iommu groups instead of devices, but still allow the user to somehow enable "device granularity", possibly through some small decouple button (on: moving a device to VM moves whole group, off: only a single device is moved) but there should be mention of additional host configuration required (vfio_iommu_type1.allow_unsafe_interrupts=1).